tpetsas/doom-2016-dualsense-mod/README.md

 ## Issues

 Please report any bugs or flaws!
-I recommend to grab a debug version of the mod (e.g., [**dualsense-mod-debug.dll**](https://github.com/tpetsas/control-dualsense-mod/releases/download/1.0.0/dualsense-mod-debug.dll)) and enable the `debug` option in the configuration as described above ([Configuration](#configuration)) in order to get a fully verbose log when trying to replicate the issue, which will help me a lot with debugging the issue.
-Feel free to open an issue [here](https://github.com/tpetsas/control-dualsense-mod/issues) on github.
+I recommend to grab a debug version of the mod (e.g., [**dualsense-mod-debug.dll**]([https://github.com/tpetsas/control-dualsense-mod](https://github.com/tpetsas/doom-2016-dualsense-mod/releases/download/1.0.0/dualsense-mod-debug.dll)) and enable the `debug` option in the configuration as described above ([Configuration](#configuration)) in order to get a fully verbose log when trying to replicate the issue, which will help me a lot with debugging the issue.
+Feel free to open an issue [here](https://github.com/tpetsas/doom-2016-dualsense-mod/issues) on github.

 ## Credits

-[2kreg] for [Control Plugin Loader] and all the knowledge and examples from all their other Control mods!
-Thanks! :metal:

 [Tsuda Kageyu](https://github.com/tsudakageyu), [Michael Maltsev](https://github.com/m417z) & [Andrey Unis](https://github.com/uniskz) for [MinHook](https://github.com/TsudaKageyu/minhook)! :syringe: